TomHickling/WVD-Images/1.AzureImageBuilder/Readme.md

-## This jsut create an Azure Image Builder Image
+## This just creates an Azure Image Builder Image